-Samer S. Shehata is the Colin Mackey and Patricia Molina de Mackey Associate Professor of Middle Eastern Politics in the Department of International and Area Studies at the University of Oklahoma.
+Samer S. Shehata is the Colin Mackey and Patricia Molina de Mackey Associate Professor of Middle Eastern Studies in the Department of International and Area Studies at the University of Oklahoma.
 He previously taught at Georgetown University, New York University, Columbia University, the Doha Institute for Graduate Studies, and the American University in Cairo.
 He received a BA from the University of California at Berkeley, an M.Phill from the University of Cambridge, and a PhD from the Politics Department at Princeton University in 2000.

 Shehata’s research interests include Middle East politics, Islamist politics and movements, U.S. foreign policy toward the Middle East, the political economy of the Middle East, social class and labor, “development,” elections, Egyptian politics, ethnography, and the Hajj.
 He has published widely in both academic and policy journals.
 His articles have appeared in the International Journal of Middle East Studies, Current History, MERIP, Georgetown Journal of International Affairs, Middle East Policy, Folklore and as book chapters and encyclopedia articles.
 His analysis and op-ed pieces have been published in the New York Times, Boston Globe, International Herald Tribune, Salon, Slate, Arab Reform Bulletin, Al Hayat, Al Ahram Weekly and other publications.

 His first book, Shop Floor Culture and Politics in Egypt, was published in 2009 by the State University of New York Press (SUNY Series in the Social and Economic History of the Middle East).
 The book is based on a year of ethnographic fieldwork working as a “winding machine operator” in two large textile factories in Alexandria, Egypt.
 (Review in Le Monde diplomatique)